ext4n/FTPSTLK/README.md

 - Added information about the new version after updating the program.
 - Now there is no need to create a directory on FTP.
 Leave it to the program!
 Now this is done automatically
 - Many improvements and bug fixes.

+   ## v.
+1.13-en <h4>
+   from 23.08.21
+- Updated update.exe.
+Made it to display the update process on top of all windows.
+- Added the output of the path to the exe file to update.exe.
+Now even if you rename it or download a second copy, the file will still will be updated.
+- In update.exe, the logic of new versions has been reworked.
+Fixed a critical error when the changelog was not shown during the update.
+I hope everything will be stable with new versions.
+- Many minor improvements and bug fixes.

 ## In the plans... <h2>